alydrum/alydrum/README.md

 ## Hi there 👋

 ### My name is Alyssa Drum
-I am a recent college graduate that majored in Information Technology and minored in Secure Computing and Network (SCAN).
+I graduated with a major in Information Technology and a minor in Secure Computing and Network (SCAN).
 My passion for cyber security began during my spring 2020 semester when I enrolled in the CodePath Cyber Security course offered at my university.
 Since then, I've focused on learning basic cyber security concepts with a focus on penetration testing.
 I, then, use resources I find online such as HackTheBox, TryHackMe, Immersive Lab, etc. to supplement my learning.
 I also enjoy attending cyber/infosec conferences and I want to participate in more CTF competitions.

 ### Portfolio
 I am going to be using this portfolio to post my cybersecurity learning journey.
 Showing any achievements I've accomplished, post write-ups (from HackTheBox machines, TryHackMe rooms, CTF challenges), etc.